gbv/bartoc.org/pages/download.md

 ## API

-BARTOC can be accessed at [https://bartoc.org/api/](/api/) via JSKOS API to query and filter vocabulary metadata.
+BARTOC can be accessed at [https://bartoc.org/api/](/api/) via JSKOS API to query and filter terminology and registry metadata.

 ## Database dumps